wendyverdonk93/docs/content/integrations/hosted/myshop/_index.md

 logo: "/logo/Integrations/myShop.svg"
 weight: 120
 title_short: "myShop"
+description_short: "Easily integrate MultiSafepay payment solutions into your myShop with this free app."
+description: "Easily integrate MultiSafepay payment solutions into your myShop with this free app.<br>
+This app is managed by our partner myShop.
+For support please contact [myShop](https://www.myshop.com/contact/) directly."
+layout: 'single'
 ---
-Easily integrate MultiSafepay payment solutions into your myShop with this free app.<br>
-This app is managed by our partner myShop, for support please contact [myShop](https://www.myshop.com/contact/)